dhellmann/pymotw/PyMOTW/shlex/index.rst

 Including Other Sources of Tokens
 =================================

-The shlex class includes several configuration properties which allow us to control its behavior.
-The ``source`` property enables a feature for code (or configuration) re-use by allowing one token stream to include another.
-This is similar to the Bourne shell "source" operator, hence the name.
+The :class:`shlex` class includes several configuration properties which allow us to control its behavior.
+The *source* property enables a feature for code (or configuration) re-use by allowing one token stream to include another.
+This is similar to the Bourne shell ``source`` operator, hence the name.

 .. include:: shlex_source.py
     :literal:
     :start-after: #end_pymotw_header

 Notice the string ``source quotes.txt`` embedded in the original text.
 Since the source property of the lexer is set to "source", when the keyword is encountered the filename appearing in the next title is automatically included.
-In order to cause the filename to appear as a single token, the ``.`` character needs to be added to the list of characters which are included in words (otherwise "quotes.txt" becomes three tokens, "quotes", ".", "txt").
+In order to cause the filename to appear as a single token, the ``.`` character needs to be added to the list of characters that are included in words (otherwise "``quotes.txt``" becomes three tokens, "``quotes``", "``.``", "``txt``").
 The output looks like:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'shlex_source.py'))
 .. }}}
 .. {{{end}}}

-The "source" feature uses a method called sourcehook() to load the additional input source, so you can subclass shlex to provide your own implementation to load data from anywhere.
+The "source" feature uses a method called :func:`sourcehook()` to load the additional input source, so you can subclass :class:`shlex` to provide your own implementation to load data from anywhere.

 Controlling the Parser
 ======================

-I have already given an example changing the wordchars value to control which characters are included in words.
-It is also possible to set the quotes character to use additional or alternative quotes.
+I have already given an example changing the *wordchars* value to control which characters are included in words.
+It is also possible to set the *quotes* character to use additional or alternative quotes.
 Each quote must be a single character, so it is not possible to have different open and close quotes (no parsing on parentheses, for example).

 .. include:: shlex_table.py
     :literal: